joshburgess/inferno-most-fp-demo/README.md

 ### Strict Linting

-This project makes heavy use of eslint to enforce a strict, functional style.
+This project makes heavy use of ESLint to enforce a strict, functional style.
 The bulk of the rules come from [eslint-config-standard-pure-fp](https://github.com/joshburgess/eslint-config-standard-pure-fp), which is just a combination of [eslint-config-standard](https://github.com/feross/eslint-config-standard) & [eslint-config-cleanjs](https://github.com/bodil/eslint-config-cleanjs).

 ### Functional Tools & Techniques